-Sr. No. Description I. Name of scheme the Axis Money Market Fund ('the Scheme') II. the Money Market Fund III.
-Scheme type An open ended debt scheme investing in money market instruments.
-A relatively low interest rate risk and moderate credit risk IV.
-Scheme code AXIS/O/D/MMF/19/07/0036 V. Investment objective To generate regular income through investment in a portfolio comprising of money market instruments.
-There is no assurance that the investment objective of the Scheme will be achieved.
+Sr. No Title Description I. Name of the scheme Axis Floater Fund ('the Scheme') II.
+Category of the Scheme Floater Fund III.
+Scheme type An open ended debt scheme predominantly investing in floating rate instruments.
+A relatively high interest rate risk and moderate credit risk.
+IV.
+Scheme code AXIS/O/D/FLF/21/03/0053 V. Investment objective To generate regular income through investment in a portfolio comprising predominantly of floating rate instruments and fixed rate instruments swapped for floating rate returns.
+The Scheme may also invest a portion of its net assets in fixed rate debt and money market instruments.
+There can be no assurance that the investment objective of the scheme would be achieved.
 VI.
-Liquidity /listing details The Scheme offers Units for Subscription and Redemption at NAV based prices on all Business Days on an ongoing basis.
-Under normal circumstances the AMC shall dispatch the redemption proceeds within 3 working days from date of receipt of request from the Unit holder.
+Liquidity /listing details The Scheme offers Units for Subscription and Redemption at NAV based prices on all Business Days.
+Under normal circumstances the AMC shall dispatch the redemption proceeds within three (3) working days from the date of receipt of request from the Unit holder.
 The AMC shall adhere to guidelines published by AMFI /SEBI for exceptional circumstances under which the scheme is unable to transfer redemption or repurchase proceeds within prescribed timelines.
 VII.
-Benchmark (T Return Index) otal AMFI Tier 1 Benchmark: NIFTY Money Market Index A-I Justifications of Benchmark: The Scheme intends to invest in a portfolio of instruments which is best captured by NIFTY Money Market Index A-I. Based on the maturity profile of the Scheme, the benchmark has been selected as the underlying constituents of the benchmark will most closely resemble the actual portfolio and hence justify performance comparison.
-Tier 2 benchmark: Not Applicable The Trustee/AMC reserves the right to change the benchmark for the evaluation of the performance of the Scheme from time to time, keeping in mind the investment objective of the Scheme and the appropriateness of the benchmark, subject to SEBI guidelines and other prevalent guidelines.
-VIII.
-I. NAV disclosure By 11.00 p.m. on every Business Day on AMC (www.axismf.com) and AMFI website.
+Benchmark (Total Return Index) Justifications of Benchmark: Based on the maturity profile of the proposed scheme, the benchmark has been selected as the underlying constituents of the benchmark will most closely resemble the actual portfolio and hence justify performance comparison.
+Hence, Nifty Long Duration Debt Index A-III being the most appropriate of the available benchmarks is being used as a benchmark for the Scheme.
+Tier 2 Benchmark: Not Applicable The Trustee/AMC reserves the right to change the benchmark for the evaluation of the performance of the Scheme from time to time, keeping in mind the investment objective of the Scheme and the appropriateness of the benchmark, subject to SEBI guidelines and other prevalent guidelines.
+VIII NAV disclosure By 11.00 p.m. on every Business Day on AMC (www.axismf.com) and AM website.
 Further Details in Section II.
 IX.
-Applicable timel ines Timeline for • Dispatch of redemption proceeds: Under normal circumstances the AMC shall dispatch the redemption proceeds within three (3) working days from the date of receipt of request from the Unit holder.
+Applicable timelines Timeline for Dispatch of redemption proceeds: Under normal circumstances the AMC shall dispatch the redemption proceeds within three (3) working days from the date of receipt of request from the Unit holder.
 The AMC shall adhere to guidelines published by AMFI /SEBI for exceptional circumstances under which the scheme is unable to transfer redemption or repurchase proceeds within prescribed timelines.

-Dispatch of IDCW: The warrants/cheque/demand draft shall be dispatched to the Unit holders
+Dispatch of IDCW:

+The warrants/cheque/demand draft shall be dispatched to the Unit holders within 7 working days from the record date